 19 Open-Ended Questions To Ask Your Kids

-Here is a list of open ended questions fro children…
+Here is a list of open-ended questions for children…

 What Made You Smile Today?

-One of the most enticing questions and sure to get a response.
-At any age, a child can be inspired to think about their day when asked, ‘What made you smile today?’ as opposed to the usual and rather short-lived, ‘Did you have a good day?’
-You are asking them to reflect on and recall a time that they felt happy and this question is especially important if you have just picked them up from daycare or school.
+One of the most enticing questions, and sure to get a response.
+At any age, you can inspire a child to think about their day when asked, ‘What made you smile today?’ as opposed to the usual and rather short-lived, ‘Did you have a good day?’
+You ask them to reflect on and recall when they felt happy, and this question is fundamental if you have just picked them up from daycare or school.

-If this question is asked on a regular basis, it becomes easier for children to recall moments.
-Furthermore, children have a habit of not being fond of educational settings so this is also an effective way to encourage school and happiness synonymously.
+If this question is asked regularly, it becomes easier for children to recall moments.
+Furthermore, children have a habit of not being fond of educational settings, so this is also an effective way to encourage school and happiness synonymously.

 What Scares You The Most?

 Being vulnerable is perfectly fine.
-Children are often scared of monsters or ghosts, or the dark.
-These are things that can be explained simply to ease young minds.
+Children are often scared of monsters or ghosts or the dark.
+These are things that you can explain to ease young minds.
 The best way to get over something scary is to gain as much information as you can about it.
-Whether that is an explanation for the dark shadow in your child’s room (usually just a toy or clothing item hanging on the back of the door) or chatting about flying in a plane for the first time; a problem shared is a problem halved.
+Whether that is an explanation for the dark shadow in your child’s room (usually just a toy or clothing item hanging on the back of the door) or chatting about flying in a plane for the first time, a problem shared is a problem halved.

 Imagination is something that should never die, and fear is programmed into all of us and to a point, has a use.

-Wouldn’t it be great to stamp out irrational fears at a young age, so your child can decipher what is something they can control and what is something they can’t?
+Wouldn’t it be great to stamp out irrational fears at a young age, so your child can decipher what they can control and what they can’t?